Kawasaki Heavy Industries & CRRC Qingdao Sifang T251: Design and features

-Two of the CT251 trains would also be fitted with the automatic track inspection system, comprising cameras, lasers and sensors which would help to detect defects on the tracks, such as rail cracks, missing track-rail fasteners or even foreign objects.
+Two of the T251 trains, sets 2012 and 2013 were equipped with automatic track inspection system, found specifically on cars 20123 and 20133.
+This system includes cameras, lasers, and sensors to detect track defects such as rail cracks, missing fasteners, or foreign objects on the tracks.

 Train formation

-The configuration of a CT251 in revenue service is DM1–M–T–DM2.
+The coupling configuration of a T251 in revenue service is DM1–M–T–DM2.
+D stands for "driver's desk", M for "motor" and T for "trailer".

-Kawasaki and CRRC Qingdao Sifang (formerly CSR Qingdao Sifang) built sets 2001~2091.
+Kawasaki and CRRC Qingdao Sifang (formerly CSR Qingdao Sifang) built sets 2001 – 2091.

 The car numbers of the trains range from 2001x to 2091x, where x depends on the carriage type.
 Individual cars are assigned a five-digit serial number.
 A complete four-car trainset consists of one trailer (T), one motor car (M) and two driving motor cars (DM1 & DM2) permanently coupled together.